Frequently Asked Questions

 Should I apply if I am only seeking a master's degree?

-No. UT-Sociology currently does not admit students who do not plan to seek a doctoral degree/PhD with us.
-We currently do not offer a terminal master's degree in Sociology.
+No. UT Austin Sociology currently does not admit students who do not plan to seek a doctoral degree/Ph.D. with us.
+A terminal master's degree in Sociology is NOT offered.

 Can you tell me what courses I'll be able to waive?

-No. Course waiver requests are evaluated and processed on an individual basis only after you are admitted.
+No. Course waiver requests are evaluated and processed on an individual basis only after an applicant is admitted.

 Can the GRE be waived?